eclipse/packages/homepage/_packages/cloud2edge/tour.md

 ### Receiving a command at the device

-The device may receive a command by specifying a `ttd` when e.g. sending telemetry via HTTP to Hono:
+For the device to receive a command via the HTTP adapter, the device may send a telemetry message with the `hono-ttd` header.
+The header value specifies the number of seconds to wait for a command.
+If no telemetry data shall be sent along with the request, the `application/vnd.eclipse-hono-empty-notification` header can be used:

 {% clipboard %}
-curl -i -k -u demo-device@org.eclipse.packages.c2e:demo-secret -H 'hono-ttd: 50' -H 'application/json' -w '\n' --data '{
+curl -i -X POST -k -u demo-device@org.eclipse.packages.c2e:demo-secret -H 'hono-ttd: 50' \
-  "topic": "org.eclipse.packages.c2e/demo-device/things/twin/commands/modify",
-  "headers": {},
-  "path": "/features/temperature/properties/value",
-  "value": 45
-}' ${HTTP_ADAPTER_BASE_URL:?}/telemetry
+  -H 'Content-Type: application/vnd.eclipse-hono-empty-notification' ${HTTP_ADAPTER_BASE_URL:?}/telemetry
 {% endclipboard %}

 An example response for the device containing the command sent via the Ditto twin (see previous step for sending the